ARCHER-CSE/parallel-io/documents/ARCHER_BestPractice/parallel_io_tuning.md

 Single Shared File (SSF)
 ------------------------

+### MPI-IO

+The table below shows the maximum measured write bandwidths (in MiB/s) for the SSF scheme using MPI-IO collective writes with different numbers of parallel processes.
+These writes corresponded to:

+* 16 MiB written per process
+* Fully-populated ARCHER nodes (24 processes per node)

+In summary:

+* At low process counts, < 6000 processes, the FPP scheme gives better bandwidth than using the SSF scheme.
+* Below 96 processes the defaut stripe count of 4 gives the best performance
+* Above 96 processes maximal striping (`-c -1`) should be used to get best performance

 | Number of Processes | Stripe Count | Stripe Size (MiB) | Max.
 Write Bandwidth (MiB) |
 | ------------------: | -----------: | ----------------: | -------------------------: |